Xplor8r/Xplor8r.github.io/_posts/2019-03-24-job_search_6_weeks_in.markdown

 ### 2 months ago

 I graduated from Flatiron.
+###  Today

+I have above average proficiency in Ruby on Rails, React.js and a variety of other Web Development skills.
 ### 5 months from now

 My goal of getting my foot in the door of the Tech Industry will be fulfilled.